rositca-yancheva/friday-finance/dev-fullstack/README.md

 ### Building the App

 To create the SPA, the best scenario is if you use Vue and Nuxt, however you're free to choose between Vue/Nuxt 2, or Vue/Nuxt 3.
+If you choose the Vue 2 path, we'll value way more if you do that with Vue 2.7 and **Composition API** instead of Options API.
 If won't choose to go with Nuxt (and remember that you may be asked on why), remember to handle properly the routes using Vue Router.

 > _**Tip:** As already mentioned, TypeScript in the frontend is not required, but if you decide to use, enable all strict enforcements because we don't like to see `any` anywhere.
 Besides that, if your code can show us interesting ways of solving the problem, like good structure with growth of the interface in mind, or a care on internationalization aspects, or exploring cool Vue/Nuxt features, or having Jest unit tests coverage in place, or having Cypress end-to-end tests in place, or having Storybook documenting your components, or any other cool thing, or all that together, we consider it a bonus._